-Note: Before you use an existing user exit for the first time on MQSeries for HP-UX V5.1, you must recompile it to enable it to take advantage of thread-safe system calls.
+Note: Before you use an existing user exit for the first time on MQSeries for HP-UX, V5.1, you must recompile it to enable it to take advantage of thread-safe system calls.
 If your user exits use thread-unsafe system calls, you will need to modify them before using them on this platform.

-The exit is a dynamically loaded object.
-To ensure that it can be loaded when required, specify the full path name in the DEFINE CHANNEL command or enter the path name in the ExitPath stanza of the QM.INI file.
+The exit is a dynamically loaded object that must be written in C. To ensure that it can be loaded when required, specify the full path name in the DEFINE CHANNEL command or enter the path name in the ExitPath stanza of the QM.INI file.
 If the exit is on an HP-UX client, specify the path name in the ClientExitPath stanza of the MQS.INI file.
 The value in the ExitPath stanza of the QM.INI file or the ClientExitPath stanza of the MQS.INI file defaults to /var/mqm/exits.
 You can change this value or you can override it by specifying a full path name on the DEFINE CHANNEL command.

 Define a dummy MQStart() routine in the exit and specify MQStart as the entry point in the module.
-Figure 133 shows how to set up an entry to your program:
+Figure 141 on page 545 shows how to set up an entry to your program:

-Figure 133.
+Figure 141.
 Sample source code for a channel exit on HP-UX

-Figure 134 shows the compiler and loader commands for channel-exit programs on HP-UX.
+Figure 142 shows the compiler and loader commands for channel-exit programs on HP-UX.

 '''

 $ cc -c +z exit.c

-$ ld -o exit exit.o +b : -c exit.exp +I MQStart
+$ ld -o exit exit.o +b : -c exit.exp +I MQStart -b

 $ cp exit /usr/xmp/lib # (or wherever you require)

 '''

-Figure 134.
+Figure 142.
 Sample compiler and loader commands for channel exits on HP-UX